Joshua-Chu/project-genesis/src/content/article/realizations-of-a-dropout.md

 The pandemic got me into a depressive state.
 For three months, I barely ate and did intense 2-shift workouts.
 I believe I was at the lowest point of my life.
 With so much time alone, My mind began to wander and question things.

-This feeling was amplified by how unsatisfied I was with the education system; as a whole.
-Not just with UP but the entire education body in the Philippines.
+This feeling was amplified by how unsatisfied I was with the education system; as a whole, not just with UP but the entire education body in the Philippines.
 They weren’t ready for a catastrophe of this magnitude.
 It was further exposed by the number of dropouts in late 2020, which skyrocketed to more than [2 million students](https://www.rappler.com/nation/gatchalian-says-millions-dropouts-schools-adapt-pandemic/)

 **2 million** isn’t just a number; It’s a signal for change.